ajschumacher/ajschumacher.github.io/20150523-tf-idf_is_about_what_matters/index.md

 # TF-IDF is about what matters

-Consider a collection (or “corpus”, or “set”) of four sentences (or “documents”, or “strings”) made up of words (or “terms”, or “tokens”):
+Consider a collection (or corpus, or set) of four sentences (or documents, or strings) made up of words (or terms, or tokens):

- 1. “a cat and dog sat”
+ 1. a cat and dog sat
- 2. “a dog and cat sat”
+ 2. a dog and cat sat
- 3. “a cat sat and sat”
+ 3. a cat sat and sat
- 4. “a cat killed a dog”
+ 4. a cat killed a dog

-One thing we can do is transform to a “bag of words” representation, which just means we’re keeping track of what words there are but not what order they’re in.
+One thing we can do is transform to a bag of words representation, which just means we’re keeping track of what words there are but not what order they’re in.
 We could use binary values to represent whether a word appears or not:

 ```text
       a    cat    and    dog    sat   killed